-For the Police Officers and Firefighters' and Teachers' Plans, the net loss amount was \$52.3 million and includes the following:
+For the Police Officers and Firefighters' and Teachers' Plans, the net loss amount was \$22.5 million and includes the following:

-- A \$19.1 million loss resulting from new beneficiaries following the death of plan members for whom the chosen form of payment was unknown. - An \$11.8 million net loss resulting from ongoing data management, including unexpected changes to data fields such as hire date, salary, service, etc. - An \$11.2 million loss resulting from active plan members who retired or terminated within the past year, primarily due to benefits calculated at retirement different than previously estimated or those who were not eligible to begin benefits in the prior valuation. - A \$4.3 million loss resulting from data updates for continuing inactive plan members, primarily due to correction of benefit amounts and retirement dates in the census data.
-In addition, the loss due to the retroactive portion of the COLA increase for plan members in the Police Officers and Firefighters' Plan who retired before February 15, 1980 is included in this loss. - A \$5.7 million loss resulting from beneficiaries found when previously reported as "no future benefits due" in the prior valuation year and from finding new plan members due to data clean-up. - A \$0.2 million loss resulting from rehires.
+- A \$20.1 million loss resulting from new beneficiaries following the death of plan members for whom the chosen form of payment was unknown. - A \$4.2 million gain resulting from active plan members who retired or terminated within the past year, primarily due to benefits calculated at retirement different than previously estimated or those who were not eligible to begin benefits in the prior valuation. - A \$3.9 million net loss resulting from ongoing data management, including unexpected changes to data fields such as hire date, salary, service, etc. - A \$2.5 million loss resulting from data updates for continuing inactive plan members, primarily due to recaculation of benefit amounts in the census data. - A \$0.2 million loss resulting from rehires.

-For the Judges' Plan, the total loss amount includes the following:
+For the Judges' Plan, the total loss amount of \$27,000 includes the following: